CHaaSKit/chaadkit/CONTRIBUTING.md

 - Implement performance improvements
 - Refine documentation
 - Suggest new features and design improvements
-- Link to your ChaaSKit-related project
+- Link to your ChaaDKit-related project

 ## Creating an Issue